 As previously disclosed, in April 2018, the Company was served with a statement of claim alleging negligence by the Company in the operation of its long-term care centres and its provision of care to residents and seeking \$150.0 million in damages.
 The claim sought an order certifying the claim as a class action pursuant to the Class Proceedings Act (Ontario).
 By order of the Ontario Superior Court of Justice, a request from the plaintiff for discontinuance of the class proceeding was approved on October 25, 2018.
 Following the discontinuance, the plaintiff who commenced the class proceeding still has the option to pursue a claim on her own behalf while others may also do so separately on their own behalf.
+In July 2019, certain individual plaintiffs served the Company with statements of claim alleging negligence by the Company in the operation of certain of its long-term care centres and its provision of care to certain residents.
 The Company intends to defend itself against any and all such individual claims and does not believe the outcome on any or all such claims would have a material adverse impact on its business, results of operations or financial condition and in any event believes that any potential liability would be resolved within the limits of its insurance coverage.